 Advertised as a dinner show, I wasn’t quite ready for the unconventional meal we had at El Tucàn.
 With a modern day cabaret show El Tucàn entertains the spectators with a glamorous performance that combines jazz vibes with modern DJs.
 We chose the set menu so that good just kept coming at our table while we enjoyed the show.
 A tough moment for me was having to decide between eating a mouth-watering steak that had just been served at our table or dancing on the couches with the rest of the room as the show ended.
 I chose the steak.
 Like all the rest of the food it was amazing and I don’t regret my choice.

 Have you been to Miami?
 How did you find it?
 Let me know in the comments below!
 This is how we spent our long weekend (4 days) in Miami, being such a big and international city there is obviously much more of Miami to see, however I feel like we were able to cover all the main tourist attractions and points of interest in this long weekend trip.
-I would love to one day go back and enjoy the Miami vibe on a longer trip.
+If you want to get out of the city, check out this article about doing a Miami to Key West road trip.